colejarczyk/doc/userguide/customers/profile_details/details/merchant.rst

 Assigned Merchant
 =================

-**Assigned Merchant** section provide information to which merchant customer is assigned.
+**Assigned Merchant** section provides information to which merchant customer is assigned.

 Not only merchant from POS assigned to customer account can be selected.